eegsynth/eegsynth/doc/module-overview.md

 ## Data acquisition

-- [Openbci2ft](../module/openbci2ft) Records raw data from the OpenBCI amplifier and places it in the buffer.
+- [Openbci2ft](../module/openbci2ft) Records raw data from the OpenBCI amplifier and places it in the buffer
-- [Bitalino2ft](../module/bitalino2ft) Records raw data from the Bitalino amplifier and places it in the buffer.
+- [Bitalino2ft](../module/bitalino2ft) Records raw data from the Bitalino amplifier and places it in the buffer
-- [Jaga2ft](../module/jaga2ft) Records raw data from Jaga amplifier and places it in the buffer
+- [Jaga2ft](../module/jaga2ft) Records raw data from the Jaga amplifier and places it in the buffer
+- [Lsl2ft](../module/lsl2ft) Records raw data from Lab Streaming Layer and places it in the buffer
+- [Audio2ft](../module/audio2ft) Records raw data from the computer's audio input and places it in the buffer
 - For more supported acquisition devices [look here](http://www.fieldtriptoolbox.org/development/realtime/implementation)

 ## Communication between modules